-Renting a bike and riding around Copenhagen is a must, and a trip to the Danish capital wouldn't really be complete without doing so.
-You'll feel like a local, and it's a great way to see all of the city's main tourist attractions while saving time on wheels!
+Among a lot of things to do in Copenhagen, renting a bike and riding around the city is a must, and a trip to the Danish capital wouldn’t really be complete without doing so.
+You’ll feel like a local, and it’s a great way to see all of the city’s main tourist attractions while saving time on wheels!

 Known as the inner city, Indre By is Copenhagen’s oldest neighborhood, filled with pleasant walking streets, and a handful of the city’s most famous museums and churches.
 This area offers some of the best hotels in the capital city.

 A neighborhood as well as a canal, Nyhavn is situated within Indre By and is one of the trendiest places in the city.
 If you’re coming to Copenhagen to taste some exquisite Danish cuisine, you’ll want to stay in this neighborhood.
 Nyhavn is home to the city’s restaurant culture, with the main street being lined with endless top-notch restaurants.

 Christianshavn is a picturesque small village right in the center of the city, an eclectic area with 16th century houses, old brick lanes, and quaint canals.
 Residing in Christianshavn in Copenhagen will also be your ticket in the door to visiting Christiania.

 Known as Copenhagen’s beautiful theater district, Frederiksberg is a municipality in itself, consisting of several world-class theaters.
 It is known amongst locals as the Beverly Hills of Copenhagen.